 Reducing pain and inflammation

 Hip bursitis pain can be reduced by applying a cold pack to the hip.
 Cold can be applied for 10 minutes every hour initially, particularly if the injury is very painful.
 This will help reduce the inflammation in the bursa and other local tissues if necessary.
-A simple re-useable ice pack is ideal but should never be applied directly to the skin in case it burns the skin.
+A simple reusable ice pack is ideal but should never be applied directly to the skin in case it burns the skin.
 Always wrap in a wet tea towel or use an integrated cold wrap to avoid burning.

-The orthotic will correct the motion of the foot providing a sound foundation for the rest of the body and preventing the lower leg turning inwards which in turn causes the tip to twist when running and walking.
+The orthotic will correct the motion of the foot providing a sound foundation for the rest of the body and preventing the lower leg from turning inwards which in turn causes the tip to twist when running and walking.